Key takeaways

 The AP Literature exam contains multiple questions which test students’ abilities to recognize themes while interpreting literary devices as well as evaluating the narrator’s influence on story perception.
 Students who study an extensive variety of literary works show increased readiness to handle different types of exam questions in AP Literature.

-Smithtown Central School District posted their own reading list for the 2024-2025 AP Literature, which students can find here as they mention a variety of authors.
+Smithtown Central School District posted their own AP Lit book list, which students can use to understand what to expect from the exam.
 Students can use this list as a way to maneuver themselves in the reading lists to see what to expect from the AP Literature exam in the future.
 Additionally, students should check out Legacy Online School’s AP Literature exam preparation to see what works they might need to dive into.

 Must-Read Novels for the AP Literature Exam

-Book Names | What do they offer? |
+| Book Names | What do they offer? |

-“The Great Gatsby” by F. Scott Fitzgerald | A deep dive into American dream |
+| “The Great Gatsby” by F. Scott Fitzgerald | A deep dive into American dream |

-“Heart of Darkness” by Joseph Conrad | Complexities of colonialism and human nature. |
+| “Heart of Darkness” by Joseph Conrad | Complexities of colonialism and human nature. |

-“Catch-22” by Joseph Heller | A satirical take on absurdities of war and bureaucracy. |
+| “Catch-22” by Joseph Heller | A satirical take on absurdities of war and bureaucracy. |

 The Importance of Reading Shakespeare’s Plays